National Visa Type D

 - Proof of financing or a declaration of commitment.
 You can find out more about such a document in each chapter mentioned in the section "What is a national visa type D?" and our chapter "Declaration of Commitment for a National Visa".

-The processing fee for a national visa is €75 which you have to pay when applying.
+The processing fee for a national visa is €75 for adults and €37.50 for minors (under 18).
+You must pay it when applying.
 Important: You won't get it back even if your visa application is rejected.

 Please note: There are exceptions to the costs for certain groups of people.
 You can find more about it (in German) in the German Foreign Office's leaflet.